 Implants: The Pillar procedure is a minimally invasive treatment that involves placement of three tiny polyester rods in the soft palate.
 These inserts stiffen and support the tissue of the soft palate and reduce upper airway collapse and snoring.
 This treatment is recommended only for people with mild obstructive sleep apnea.

 Polysomnography: During this sleep study, you’re hooked up to equipment that monitors your heart, lung and brain activity, breathing patterns, arm and leg movements, and blood oxygen levels while you sleep.
 You may have a full-night study, in which you’re monitored all night, or a split-night sleep study.

 In a split-night sleep study, you’ll be monitored during the first half of the night.
 If you’re diagnosed with obstructive sleep apnea, staff may wake you and give you continuous positive airway pressure for the second half of the night.

 This test can help your doctor diagnose obstructive sleep apnea and adjust positive airway pressure therapy, if appropriate.
 This sleep study can also help rule out other sleep disorders, such as periodic limb movements of sleep or narcolepsy, which also can cause excessive daytime sleepiness, but require different treatment.

-Oximetry: This test monitors and records your blood oxygen level while you’re asleep and can be used a screening test for obstructive sleep apnea.
-If you have obstructive sleep apnea, the results of this test will often show drops in your blood oxygen level during apneas and subsequent rises with awakenings.
+Oximetry: This test monitors and records your blood oxygen level while you’re asleep and can be used as a screening test for obstructive sleep apnea.
+If you have obstructive sleep apnea, the results of this test will often show drops in your blood oxygen level during apneas and subsequently rises with awakenings.

 If the study reveals temporary drops in oxygen compatible with obstructive sleep apnea, a polysomnogram may follow to formally diagnose obstructive sleep apnea and determine appropriate therapy.